Tool · Free · Updated 2026-04-22

 HVAC Cost Calculator

 Estimate your install range, annual operating cost, and the heat-pump-vs-furnace break-even in about a minute.
 Inputs: home size, ZIP, system type, and current system age.
-Outputs: full install range, federal + local rebate stack, and a payback analysis.
+Outputs: full install range, current local rebate stack, and a payback analysis.
 Built on our live dataset of 2,400+ licensed HVAC contractors.

 On this page